cronologic-de/ug_xtdc4/source/hardware.rst

 internal triggering and control of external devices can be generated using the :ref:`sec tiger`.

+The SMA connector at the top edge of the board can be used to connect an external 10 MHz clock signal.
+To enable use of an external clock, configure :c:member:`xtdc4_init_parameters.use_ext_clock` accordingly.

-Only Gen 1 xTDC4 boards have inter-board connectors near the top edge of the board.
+**Only Gen 1 xTDC4 boards** have inter-board connectors near the top edge of the board.
 The pinout of connector J12 is shown in :numref:`table j12 pinout`.
 The connector J12 is reserved for future use.